smartcrop/smartcrop.py/README.rst

 .. code-block:: sh

-  smartcroppy --width 300 --height 300 tests/images/business-work-1.jpg output.jpg
+  smartcroppy --width 300 --height 300 tests/images/business-work-1.jpg output.jpg --debug-file debug.jpg

 Or use the module it in your code (this is a really basic example):